Toxic waste: Dioxins and Solid Waste Disposal in Campania, Italy

 In recent years in the region of Campania, Italy there has been a rise in illegal dumping and burning of toxic and solid waste.
 In response to this, there has been a rise of dangerous chemical molecules like dioxins that are carcinogenic, which implies that they have the potential to cause cancer, that is appearing in humans and animals.
-For example, there has been a recent increase in sheep that have been born in contaminated areas that have, “higher rates of chromosome fragility, higher mortality, and a higher incidence of abnormal fetal development when compared with sheep raised in non-contaminated areas.”
+For example, there has been a recent increase in sheep that have been born in contaminated areas that have.
+Cardiologist Alfredo Mazza states in a study about illegal dumpings that there was "higher rates of chromosome fragility, higher mortality, and a higher incidence of abnormal fetal development when compared with sheep raised in non-contaminated areas."

 To assess the causal relations between cancer mortality and congenital malformations in humans coming from illegal dumping a map was drawn using the geographical locations of the sites.

 As one can see most of these sites are located in Campania where Naples and Caserta are based.

 The spread of dioxin through food consumption is primarily due to the animal products from the animals that were raised in the geographical locations where dioxins were the highest.
 Researchers tested mammalian milk from these areas and saw that the levels of dioxin were over the suggested amount.
 This was greatly seen as an issue because humans have the highest capability to concentrate the dioxin in their fat tissues.
-To test this, 94 women in Campania who were breastfeeding had samples of their breast milk tested and it was found that every woman had dioxin in their breastmilk.
-A correlation was also discovered that the older you were the more dioxin was in your breastmilk.
+To test this, 94 women in Campania who were breastfeeding had samples of their breast milk tested and it was found that every woman had dioxin in their breast milk.
+A correlation was also discovered that the older you were the more dioxin was in your breast milk.